DDCNN: A Promising Tool for Simulation-To-Reality UAV Fault Diagnosis: Introduction

-The rest of this paper is structured as follows.
-A brief summary of related works is given in Section \ref{RW}, then the problem description is presented in Section \ref{Preliminaries}.
-The proposed DDCNN model and DA methods are introduced in Section \ref{approach}, followed by the model training and performance evaluation of our method in Section \ref{Implementation}.
-Last, we draw conclusions in Section \ref{Conclusion}.
+The rest of this work is structured as follows.
+A concise overview of relevant literature is given in Section \ref{RW}, then the problem description is presented in Section \ref{Preliminaries}.
+In Section \ref{approach}, we introduce the proposed DDCNN model and DA approaches, followed by a comprehensive performance analysis through model training and evaluation in Section \ref{Implementation}.
+Lastly, the conclusions of this work are drawn in Section \ref{Conclusion}.